EasyPlugIn/ep-spec/protos/res_access_proto.rst

 Metadata Modification Endpoint
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This endpoint indicates the updating of resource metadata.
+This endpoint indicates the updating of resource :ref:`metatdata <rap-metadata>`.

 ::